SESYNC-ci/badges-test-lesson/docs/_views/default.md

 {:style="text-transform: none;"}
 {% endif %}

+{% if site.data.lesson.lifecyle == "alpha-pink" %}
+> Note: This lesson is in alpha status!
+It is experimental or in a very early phase of development.
+{% endif %}

+{% if site.data.lesson.lifecyle == "beta-blue" %}
+> Note: This lesson is in beta status!
+It may have open issues that have not yet been addressed.
+{% endif %}

 {% if site.data.lesson.handouts %}
 > Handouts for this lesson need to be saved on your computer.
 > [Download]({{ site.github.releases_url}}/download/{{ site.data.lesson.tag }}/handouts.zip)